Opening the Edge

 I was inspired to propose this project when I noticed all the green spaces around NYCHA developments that were fenced off, keeping out residents and neighbors alike, and when I saw people bringing their own chairs, to sit on the sidewalks outside the fences.

-My goal in proposing the project to the Design Trust was to create a lively public space in one typical fenced-off, unused grass space at the edge of a New York City Housing Authority (“NYCHA”) development – to enable residents to use the space; to remove physical and psychological barriers separating residents from the wider community; and to create new connections among residents and between residents and non-resident neighbors.
+My initial goal in proposing the project to the Design Trust was to create a lively public space in one typical fenced-off, unused grass space at the edge of a New York City Housing Authority (“NYCHA”) development – to enable residents to use the space; to remove physical and psychological barriers separating residents from the wider community; and to create new connections among residents and between residents and non-resident neighbors.
 Quickly, I saw it should be a community engagement project, enabling residents and neighbors themselves to decide how the space should be used.

 My initial criteria for site selection were that the NYCHA development be set back from the sidewalk by a series of fenced grass spaces, unusable by anyone; have an active Resident Association or other community group; and that the grass spaces be on a street with active pedestrian traffic in a developing neighborhood.